 Comatose patients are not applicable for delirium assessment.
-Coma is defined by the following scales of level of consciousness: RASS -3 to -5, Ramsey sedation score 4-6, MASS 1-0, GCS < 8, RLS > 3, SAS 1-2.
+Coma is defined by the following scales of level of consciousness: RASS -4 to -5, Ramsey sedation score 4-6, MAAS 1-0, GCS < 8, RLS > 3, SAS 1-2.
+Further, RASS -3 may be considered as coma if this is the judgement of the treating physician.
+If a patient's coma is considered to be related to administration of sedative agents, an effort should be made to reduce or terminate the sedative treatment, according to the clinician's discretion.
+See also 6.7.1 'Special Circumstances: Comatose patients' in the protocol.
 Language barriers include foreign language where delirium assessment cannot be confidently performed by the site staff.
 Patients who are deaf, blind or aphasic are also excluded.